SimonLermen/simonlermen.github.io/_posts/2023-01-18-SVD-on-Decision-Transformers.markdown

 ## Time Embedding

-It was pretty unclear what the plots for the timestep embedding meant, it did appear that the V weights of the MLP in the first transfomer block showed reaction to the embedding.
-In general this task probably does not really require knowledge of the time to be successfully completed.
-That could explaing why there doesn't seem to be any structure to this.
+It was pretty unclear what the plots for the timestep embedding meant, it did appear that the V weights of the MLP in the first transformer block showed reactions to the embedding.
+In general, this task probably does not really require knowledge of the time to be successfully completed.
+That could explain why there doesn't seem to be any structure to this.

 <html>
 <div id="TopKTable_5710075"></div>